 Writing as a process

-When you begin to write a long academic paper or assignment, you should be aware that it is a process.
-While you write, read, and work on your paper, the process is going on continually.
-You can work on more than one part of the paper at the same time, and while writing you will learn new things all the time, so you may need to go back and edit paragraphs that you thought you had finished.
+When you are about to start to write an academic paper or thesis, you need to know that it is a developing process.
+While you write, read, and work on your paper, the developing process is going on continually.
+You often work on more than one section of the paper at the same time, and while writing you learn new things from working on one section, so you may need to go back and edit sections you thought you had finished.

 The writing process: four phases

-- Ideas: during this first phase, you explore your ideas and work creatively.
+- Ideas, where you explore your ideas and creatively work with your thoghts.
 During this phase, tools like mindmaps and writing while brainstorming may help you.
-Also, during this phase, the formulation of the problem you are going to answer will become clear, so that you can use it as your basis for the rest of the process.
+Also, during this phase, the formulation of the problem you are going to answer will become clear, so you have it as your line of direction for the rest of the process.

-- Organising: during this phase, you organise your ideas and create the structure of the paper, so that you can express why you are interested in the problem and which question(s) you are going to answer.
+- Organising, where you organise your ideas and create the structure of the paper, so you can express why you are interested in the problem and which question(s) your paper/thesis is going to answer.

-- Writing: this is when you sit down to write in earnest.
-In order not to lose the thread, you may want to keep your mindmap or the contents of the part you are working on next to your keyboard.
+- Writing, where you sit down to write in earnest.
+In order for you not to lose the thread, you may want to keep your mindmap or the contents of the part you are working on, close to your keyboard.

-- Editing: during this phase, you proofread your paper and correct both content and language, so that you get a coherent paper.
+- Editing, where you proofread your paper and correct both content and language, so your paper appears coherent and well worked through.

-The four phases don’t need to follow each other in this order until you reach the point when you hand in the paper.
-During the process, you will find that you will be working on more of them at the same time.
+The four phases shouldn't necessarily follow one progressive line, where you need to finish one phase before you can continue the next.
+During the process, you will find that you will be working on several of them concurrently.

-Try using the process tool SCRIBO to get started.
+You can try using the process tool SCRIBO to get started.
 Login via the WAYF entrance and use your SDU login credentials.

 More on writing